GoldenBug/Movaic/README.md

 $ apt-get install libopencv-dev
 ```

-First the progress bar submodule needs to be fetched and updated.
+The progress bar submodule needs to be fetched and updated.

 ```shell
 $ git submodule init